niallo/gumshoe/README.md

 - `filename`: This is the filename relative to the `baseDir` to look for.
 Each rule must have a `filename` property or Gumshoe will complain.
 - `grep`: `filename` must exist and content must match the regular expression provided as value to `grep`
 - `exists`: Boolean value. `true` means `filename` must exist, `false` means `filename` must not exist.
 This does not care what kind of file it is.
+- `jsonKeyExists`: String value.
+This is the name of a key in the JSON data which must exist in `filename`.
+Nested keys can be specified using dot notation.
+For example, "foo.bar" would match `{"foo":{"bar":1}}`.

 When a rule succeeds and is matched, it is copied with all properties except for the reserved properties.
 Hence you are free to use any key names you wish